Harold Heie Bio

-Heie has a BME degree from the Polytechnic Institute of Brooklyn (now the Polytechnic Institute of NYU – 1957), an MSME from the University of Southern California (1959) and an MA and PhD in mechanical and aerospace engineering from Princeton University (1961, 1965).
+Heie has a BME degree from the Polytechnic Institute of Brooklyn (now the Polytechnic Institute of NYU – 1957), an MSME from the University of Southern California (1959) and an MA and PhD in aerospace sciences from Princeton University (1961, 1965).

 As he reveals in his book Learning to Listen, Ready to Talk, Heie’s interest in orchestrating respectful conversations can be traced to his boyhood days in Brooklyn, New York.
 This lifelong interest evolved into a passion during his service at the Center for Christian Studies, where he hosted a number of conversations among persons having strong disagreements.
 These included a colloquium at historic Faneuil Hall in Boston around the theme of “International Public Policy,” an interfaith dialogue co-hosted with the American Jewish Committee that brought together Jewish and Christian scholars and public leaders to discuss “The Role of Religion in Politics and Society,” and a seminar series in which Protestant and Catholic laypersons discussed the theme “Unity, not Uniformity.”